jenkinsci/platformlabeler-plugin/README.md

 | -------------------------- | ------------------ | -------------- | ------------ |
 | CentOS 7                   | `CentOS`           | `7`            | `amd64`      |

-One can configure globally and per agent which labels should be generated.
+The types of labels can be configured globally and per agent with the 'Automatic Platform Labels' setting.
-To define the labels for an agent, just check 'Automatic Platform Labels' in the Node Properties section and select the labels you want to have.
+To define the labels for an agent, activate 'Automatic Platform Labels' in the Node Properties section and select the desired labels.